Indra Jatra: Dagin

 The procession of the goddess Dāgin (दागिं) (alternative name: Dāgim) re-enacts Indra mother's going around town in search of her son.
 The procession consists of a man wearing a mask accompanied by a musical band.
-It starts at around 8 pm when the chariot of Kumari returns to Maru after journeying around the southern part of town.
+It starts at after the chariot of Kumari returns to Basantapur after journeying around the southern part of town.
 Dagin is followed by many people who has lost their family member in that specific year.

 The procession begins from an alley at the south-western corner of Maru square and passes by the western side of Kasthamandap.
 The participants follow the festival route north to Asan and then back to Durbar Square.
 The procession continues to the southern end of town before returning to Maru.